shaisachs/origin-of-sadness/origin-of-sadness.md

 Sophie dropped the leaves she had gathered into the bag, wiping her hands against her jeans and frowning.
 "Well, maybe you and I don't know the words, but I'm sure that Stephie would have.
 She knew the words to every song."

 "Wow.
-That is quite a few songs!"
+That's a lot of songs!"

 "Many, many songs.
 More than you could count, Papa.
 She knew all the words because she had a song for every possible thing she wanted to do: one for reading a book, another for eating dinner, a third one for playing with her dog, and so on.
 So, she must have known lots and lots of songs."

 "When you explain it like that, it makes perfect sense.
 So was this her song for picking up leaves?"

 Sophie picked up a single dried leaf, twirled it by the stem.
 "Hmm.
-Yes, of course it must have been!
+Yes, it must have been!
 But now I wonder why it is that we no longer know the words."

 "Maybe Stephie forgot them."
 Henry had gone back to raking, pulling together one last pile from the leaves on the far side of the yard.

+Sophie wandered up to one of the oaks at the side of the yard, touched her fingertips to its cobbled bark.
+She looked down to the roots, and then up to the highest branches.

- But that was the problem.
-One day while she was climbing a tree, she found that she couldn't remember the words to the song she was singing."
+"I think there was another song that she forgot, first.
+You see, one day while Stephie was climbing a tree, she found that she couldn't remember the words to the song she was singing."

 "Oh dear.
 Couldn't she just choose another one?"